NateyB/didactic-waffle/notes.md

     * Disk may store large amounts of files (we need to organize them)
 	* Organization (2 parts)
 	  * Arrange partitions (Split drive, merge)
-	  * Information about files within partition stored in a deevice directory (another directory) or volume table of contents
+	  * Information about files within partition stored in a device directory (another directory) or volume table of contents
 	* Directory: A symbol table translating file names into their directory entries